 The energy industry is one of the primary income earners in Oklahoma and contributes $35 billion to the state’s gross domestic product (GDP).
-The Land of the Red Man is the third-largest producer of natural gas & the fifth-largest producer of crude oil in the US.
+In fact, Oklahoma is the third-largest producer of natural gas and the fifth-largest producer of crude oil in the US.

 Here are some interesting statistics on the state of small businesses in the Sooner State: